-Britons flocked to beaches and parks on Bank Holiday Monday – the UK’s hottest day of the year so far
+Britons flocked to beaches and parks on Bank Holiday Monday – which was expected to be the hottest day of the year so far.

 But people were urged to make hay while the sun shines, as despite the warm start to the week, temperatures could soon dip – with the risk of thunderstorms on the way.

 Many sun-seekers made an early start on Monday…